 The small business must provide at least 10% of the project cost as equity or subordinated debt.
 An additional 5% injection is required for a new business as well as an additional 5% on “special” purpose properties.
 The maximum down payment, which could ever be requested, on a 504 loan would be 20%!

 The down payment can be in the form of equity from the business itself or the borrower’s personal resources.
 If necessary, other sources may provide a loan for the borrower’s equity contribution.

 The down payment requirement may change based on business type and other factors.

 The SBA 504 loan is secured with a lien on real estate and equipment assets.
 If credit is unusually risky, additional collateral may be required.

-If constructing a new building, the small business concern must occupy at least 60% of the space upon completion of construction and may lease out the remaining 40%.
+If constructing a new building, the business must occupy at least 60% of the space upon completion and may lease out the remaining 40%.

 The SBA 504 Program is not designed for use by developers or speculators.